liaujianjie/crdt/README.md

 - Naming of variables, classes, interfaces and other identifiers should adhere to the semantics described in the paper.

+- Develop a consistent structure for composing new CvRDTs from other CvRDTs.

 - Full test coverage:

   - State equivalence - `a` and `b` have equivalent abstract states if all query operation return